algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - **Cost**: 970
 - Availability: v7

-A is curve point in G1 Group and encoding described in `bn256_add`.
+A is a curve point in G1 Group and encoded as described in `bn256_add`.
 Scalar K is a big-endian encoded big integer that has no padding zeros.

 ## bn256_pairing